Everyone likes to think they’re a good driver. But the best way to know for sure is by taking an advanced driving course.

 Who can go on an advanced driving course?

-Similarly, mature drivers may have lost their confidence and need a refresher – even if it’s just to reassure them that they’re perfectly safe.
+Similarly, drivers over 50 might have lost their confidence and need a refresher – even if it’s just to reassure them that they’re perfectly safe.

 Whatever your age or experience, updating your skills and knowledge could make you less likely to have an accident.